The Hon Christopher Pyne (Chair)

 First appointed: Nov.
 2016- November 2019.
 Andrew Harris is a well-known Melbourne optometrist registered by the Optometry Board of Australia since 1990.
 Andrew owns and has run his own optometry practice in North Melbourne from 1992.
 Andrew has a depth of experience as an optometrist and leader of the optometry sector having been involved in optometry leadership position at both the state and federal level Experience: Immediate former National President, Optometry Australia; Former Director, Optometry Australia; Former President, Optometry Victoria; Former Director, Optometry Victoria; Former Member; National Vision Research Institute Board; Former President, Australian College of Optometry; Former Councillor, Australian College of Optometry; Graduate, Australian Institute of Company Directors.
 Graduate of the AICD: 2008

-First appointed Nov 2019.
-Tony Starkey has been part of the Eye Health and Vision Rehabilitation sector for over 30 years.
+First appointed as a director of Vision 2020 Australia November 2019, Tony Starkey has been part of the Eye Health and Vision Rehabilitation sector for over 30 years.
 As a person with lived experience of severe vision loss Tony has an extensive knowledge of Rehabilitation Services, Public Policy covering Eye Health and Disability / Aged Care.
 Tony is currently President of the Blind Welfare Association, employed by the Royal Society for the Blind SA and a previous Director of Blind Citizens Australia and the Australian Blindness Forum.
-Tony was involved with the formation of Vision 2020 Australia and maintained a keen interest in its development.
+Tony was involved with the formation of Vision 2020 Australia and maintained a keen interest in its developmen.